Michigan State vs. Indiana State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Michigan State Performance Insights

-- The Spartans average 76.4 points per game (143rd in college basketball) while allowing 63.7 per outing (35th in college basketball).
-They have a +153 scoring differential overall and outscore opponents by 12.7 points per game.
+- The Spartans are outscoring opponents by 12.7 points per game with a +153 scoring differential overall.
+They put up 76.4 points per game (144th in college basketball) and give up 63.7 per contest (35th in college basketball).

-- Michigan State comes out on top in the rebound battle by an average of 2.0 boards.
-It is grabbing 37.0 rebounds per game (167th in college basketball) compared to its opponents' 35.0 per contest.
+- Michigan State is 167th in college basketball at 37.0 rebounds per game.
+That's 2.0 more than the 35.0 its opponents average.

-- Michigan State connects on 6.5 three-pointers per game (269th in college basketball), while its opponents have made 7.2 on average.
+- Michigan State knocks down 6.5 three-pointers per game (269th in college basketball) at a 33.9% rate (166th in college basketball), compared to the 7.2 its opponents make while shooting 29.7% from beyond the arc.

-- The Spartans rank 112th in college basketball with 98.4 points scored per 100 possessions, and 33rd in college basketball defensively with 82.0 points conceded per 100 possessions.

-- Michigan State has committed 10.5 turnovers per game (76th in college basketball play), 2.1 fewer than the 12.6 it forces on average (137th in college basketball).
+- Michigan State has won the turnover battle by 2.1 turnovers per game, committing 10.5 (74th in college basketball play) while forcing 12.6 (139th in college basketball).

 Indiana State Performance Insights

-- The Sycamores are outscoring opponents by 17.4 points per game, with a +208 scoring differential overall.
-They put up 88.2 points per game (ninth in college basketball) and allow 70.8 per contest (179th in college basketball).
+- The Sycamores put up 88.2 points per game (ninth in college basketball) while allowing 70.8 per contest (178th in college basketball).
+They have a +208 scoring differential and outscore opponents by 17.4 points per game.

-- Indiana State comes out on top in the rebound battle by an average of 1.7 boards.
+- Indiana State wins the rebound battle by an average of 1.7 boards.
 It grabs 34.7 rebounds per game (257th in college basketball) compared to its opponents' 33.0.

-- Indiana State makes 11.1 three-pointers per game (fifth-most in college basketball) while shooting 41.3% from beyond the arc (fifth-best in college basketball).
-It is making 5.0 more threes than its opponents, who drain 6.1 per game at 30.5%.
+- Indiana State makes 11.1 three-pointers per game (fifth-most in college basketball) at a 41.3% rate (fifth-best in college basketball), compared to the 6.1 per game its opponents make, at a 30.5% rate.

-- Indiana State has committed 2.0 fewer turnovers than its opponents, averaging 11.4 (145th in college basketball) while forcing 13.4 (83rd in college basketball).
+- Indiana State wins the turnover battle by 2.0 per game, committing 11.4 (144th in college basketball) while its opponents average 13.4.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.